Shahrokh-Hamidi/Particle-Filter/README.md

--	Tracking based on Particle Filtering
+Tracking based on Particle Filtering
+-	The surviving particles are chosen based on the genetic algorithm
--	Kalman filtering with constant velocity model has been implemented
+-	To perform the tracking, Kalman filtering with constant velocity model has been implemented
--	To detect the moving object background subtraction can be used.
+-	Detection can be performed based on background subtraction
 -	The number of particles is 1000
--	The initial position of the particles are based on uniform distribution function so that all the pixels have the same chance to be covered by them